Kitware/nrtk/docs/jitter.rst

 The Jitter OTF simulates the wideband jitter of an optical sensor's line of sight.
 This is approximated as a Gaussian blur effect caused by minor, rapid movements of the sensor or camera, quantified by variance in the jitter intensity.

-The following code snippet shows how to implement the Jitter OTF (see :ref:`jitter`), which you can use to simulate different levels of sensor jitter and study their effects on image quality.
+The following code snippet shows how to implement the :ref:`JitterOTFPerturber <Class: JitterOTFPerturber>`, which you can use to simulate different levels of sensor jitter and study their effects on image quality.

 Input Image